openstack/nova/doc/source/user/filter-scheduler.rst

   use a comma.
 E.g., "value1,value2".
 All hosts are passed if no extra_specs are specified.
 * |ComputeFilter| - passes all hosts that are operational and enabled.
-* |AggregateCoreFilter| - filters hosts by CPU core number with per-aggregate :oslo.config:option:`cpu_allocation_ratio` setting.
+* |AggregateCoreFilter| - DEPRECATED; filters hosts by CPU core number with per-aggregate :oslo.config:option:`cpu_allocation_ratio` setting.
 If no per-aggregate value is found, it will fall back to the global default :oslo.config:option:`cpu_allocation_ratio`.